tianyic/only_train_once_personal_footprint/README.md

 ## News

 Our internal version of OTO will be released to the public by the end of this year.
-The internal OTO version has been
+The internal OTO version has

-- Eliminating `onnx` dependancy to produce compressed model in `torch` format.
+- Eliminated `onnx` dependancy to produce compressed model in `torch` format.
-- Developing OTO onto **LLM**.
+- Developed OTO onto **LLM**.
+(See [LoRAShear]((https://arxiv.org/abs/2310.18356))

 The OTOv3 library (**perhaps the first automatic NAS framework to find optimal sub-network given general super-networks**) will be released afterwards.